slerman12/Help-me/2-Opposing-views.md

 > ### $\Huge &#8221;$
 > &ensp;&ensp; - Translated by my mom from an interview with my grandma in a draft of an essay my mom wrote for MCC, in October, 2000.
 Brackets denote additions.

 My grandma was 13 and my great Aunt Tsilia was 18.
 Their dad was fighting in the war front.
 Their mother had died when my grandma was 5 and her sister was 10, from typhus.
-Their step mother was sick with tuberculosis; and their little younger step-brother Yura was too young to help with throwing the fire bombs.
+Their step mother was sick with tuberculosis; and their little younger step-brother Yura, 10 years younger than my grandma, was too young to help with throwing the fire bombs.

-My grandma was about 24 when she and my grandpa (different "Yura") arrived to Samarkand.
+My grandma was about 24 when she and my grandpa (different Yura) arrived to Samarkand.
 She was a German language teacher, before my uncle was born.
 She didn't know German, but she knew Yiddish, so she accepted the job, since Yiddish is close to German.
 Later, she was a teacher of Russian language and Russian literature, separate fields.
 Later, she was an academic principal of a school and continued teaching.

 My grandma had long grey hair, down to almost her waist or hips.
 She curled it up behind her head with hair pins, like in a bun but prettier.